treasure-data/td-android-sdk/README.md

 Depending on the countries where you sell your app (e.g. the EU), you may need to offer the ability for users to opt-out of tracking data inside your app.

-- To turn off auto tracking events (when application life cycle event tracking is able) : `TreasureData#blockAutoEvents`.
+- To turn off auto tracking events (when application lifecycle event tracking is enable) : `TreasureData#blockAutoEvents`.
 To turn on it again : `TreasureData#unblockAutoEvents`
-- To turn off custom events (the events you are tracking by `TreasureData#addEvent`) : `TreasureData#blockCustomEvents`.
+- To turn off custom events (the events you are tracking by `TreasureData#addEvent`, `TreasureData#addEventWithCallback` ) : `TreasureData#blockCustomEvents`.
 To turn on it again :  `TreasureData#unblockCustomEvents`

+The functions have effects across device reboots, so you can simply call this once during your application.

 ## About error codes

 `TreasureData#addEventWithCallback` and `TreasureData#uploadEventsWithCallback` call back `TDCallback#onError` method with `errorCode` argument.
 This argument is useful to know the cause type of the error.
 There are the following error codes.